 Explore the Cordillera Cays Nature Reserve aboard our 32-foot sailing catamaran, Getaway.
 Wade in knee-deep, crystal clear waters, sunbathe on stunning beaches and spot tropical marine life.

-Ages: 6 and over
+Ages: 6 and up

-Duration: 7 hours
+Duration: 6.5 hours

-Location: M-20 Villa Marina Yacht Harbor
+Location: M-21 Villa Marina Yacht Harbor

 Set Sail on our Culebra Tours

+Please note flamenco beach is not guaranteed as our beach stop.
 Occasionally, due to sea conditions and your safety, we may choose Playa Tortuga on Culebrita Cay or another beautiful beach that’s best to enjoy for the rest of the afternoon.
 Guests can swim, walk along the white sand beach, or just relax and sunbathe at their own leisure.

-- This snorkeling beach trip travels by high-speed boat in open waters and is not appropriate for pregnant women, those with recent surgeries, back injuries, and children under six
+- This snorkeling beach trip travels by high-speed boat in open waters and is not appropriate for pregnant women, those with recent surgeries, back injuries, and children under six.

 - Please contact us at (787) 860-7327 if you have questions or concerns